-In a bowl mix the egg yolks, the sugar and ¼ of the cream.
+- In a bowl mix the egg yolks, the sugar and ¼ of the liquid cream.
 Set aside.

-Mix the vanilla and the remaining cream in a pot.
-You can see here how to scrape a vanilla bean.
+- Mix the vanilla and the remaining liquid cream in a pot.

-Bring to a boil and pour over the egg yolk/sugar mixture.
-Mix.
+- Bring to a boil and pour over the egg yolk/sugar mixture.
+Mix until combined.

-Using a ladle or a jar fill the molds with the crème brulee batter.
-Either way you’ll be able to properly fill the molds without spilling everywhere.
+- Using a ladle or a jar fill the moulds with the crème brûlée batter.

-Let it warm at room temperature and then proceed to cover the molds with plastic wrap (or put them in a container that has a lid) and put in the fridge.
+- Let it warm at room temperature and then proceed to cover the moulds with plastic wrap (or put them in a container that has a lid) and refrigerate.